krane/krane/docs/deployment-configuration.md

 ### command

-A custom command to start the containers.
+Custom command to start the containers.

 - required: `false`